Skip to main content

 Key Eligibility Criteria

-- the Temporary Residence Transition stream is typically for those who have worked for 2 years full time, whilst holding a TSS / 457 visa in the same occupation with their nominating employer who is ready to offer them a role in that occupation
+• the Temporary Residence Transition stream is for those who have worked with their nominating employer on a SID / TSS visa for 2 years in their occupation

-- the Direct Entry stream is for applicants who have already obtained a positive skills assessment in the nominated occupation and want to apply for permanent residence directly
+• the Direct Entry stream is for applicants who have a positive skills assessment in their nominated occupation

-- applicants must be under 45 years of age (although the Temporary Residence Transition stream provides for some exemptions)
+• applicants must be under 45 years of age (although the Temporary Residence Transition stream provides some exemptions)

 Employer Nomination Scheme Processing Time